-IBM hires Gary Cohn, fmr.
-Trump economic advisor
+IBM hires Gary Cohn, former Trump economic adviser

 IBM is tapping Cohn's government connections

-Gary Cohn, President Trump's former economic advisor, is adding IBM to his resume.
+Gary Cohn, President Trump's former economic adviser, is adding IBM to his resume.

 Continue Reading Below